caseywhorton/Text-Pre-Processing/README.md

 ## Contents

  + **Overview**
    + "A quick example that can be easily applied to dataframes in machine learning problems using Python V3.0."
    + "This is an educational code snippet that shows an improvement in coding by removing unecessary lines that save transformations for text preprocessing."
- + **Example**
-   + d
+   + "Useful for anybody that is doing text data preprocessing for a machine learning project, or who is interested in creating a data transformation pipeline"

  + **Getting Started**
    + *_Anaconda_* with *_Jupyter_* Notebooks is my preferred choice for getting started
     + Visit www.anaconda.com and follow the instructions